Bear Essentials Online - April 2011

 Children's National Medical Center's Strong Tradition of Research

 Research at Children’s National is conducted through Children’s Research Institute (CRI), the academic arm of Children’s National Medical Center.
 The Institute conducts and promotes research and education programs within Children’s that lead to improved understanding, prevention, treatment, and care of childhood diseases.

-The institute is divided into five specialty research centers:
+The institute is divided into four specialty research centers:

 Research at Children’s National is highly collaborative and multidisciplinary.
 In 2009, the Sheikh Zayed Institute for Pediatric Surgical Innovation at Children’s National Medical Center was launched to redefine what is possible in surgery through innovative, integrated research.
 By combining research and clinical work in this area with the groundbreaking translational research underway at Children’s Research Institute, Children’s National is developing knowledge, tools, and procedures that will benefit children in the Washington region, across the country, and around the world.

 Follow the history of research at Children’s National.

 Back to Top

 Jump Start Your Child's Day with Breakfast

 Breakfast does not have to be composed of so-called breakfast foods.
 Soup, sandwiches, or leftovers make great choices for breakfast.
 Also, it is important to remember that not all foods packaged as breakfast food are the best source of fuel for children’s bodies to start off the day.
 Some choices are better than others.
 For example: